 After St Peters Basilica, stroll over to Castel Sant’Angelo on the banks of the River Tiber.
 Also known as Hadrian’s Tomb, it is one of the oldest buildings in Rome.

-In over 2,000 years, the emperor’s tomb has served as a castle, a fortress, a prison and now, a museum.
-Explore the mausoleum, the prison and enjoy spectacular views from the upper terrace.
+In over 2,000 years, the emperor’s tomb has served as a castle, a fortress, a prison, and a museum.
+Explore the mausoleum and the prison and enjoy spectacular views from the upper terrace.

 Trastevere

-From Castel Sant’Angelo take the 15-minute stroll along the River Tiber, and you’ll reach Rome’s favourite local hub, Trastevere.
+From Castel Sant’Angelo, take the 15-minute stroll along the River Tiber, and you’ll reach Rome’s favorite local hub, Trastevere.

-Trastevere is a vibrant neighbourhood with working-class roots on the western banks of the River Tiber.
-An area considered slightly bohemian, known for its traditional and innovative trattorias, craft beer pubs and artisan shops.
+Trastevere is a vibrant neighborhood with working-class roots on the western banks of the River Tiber.
+An area considered slightly bohemian, known for its traditional and innovative trattorias, craft beer pubs, and artisan shops.

-The perfect neighbourhood to slip from afternoon to evening.
-Get lost exploring the tiny, colourful cobblestone lanes in the afternoon.
+The perfect neighborhood to slip from afternoon to evening.
+Get lost exploring the tiny, colorful cobblestone lanes in the afternoon.

 Join the pre-dinner promenade around Piazza di San Calisto and Piazza Santa Maria.
-Then, pop into a local trattoria for a drink and dinner and watch as the neighbourhood comes alive.
+Then, pop into a local trattoria for a drink and dinner and watch as the neighborhood comes alive.

 Optional 4th Day Vatican Over 2 Days